 We aren’t being sensational.

-Since 2020, officer assaults have increased every year, culminating in a record in 2024.
-This trend has never been seen, and the time to act is now.
+Since 2019, officer assaults have increased every year, culminating in a record in 2025.
+With an 80% increase in officer assaults in the last decade, this trend has never been seen, and the time to act is now.

 Training Inside News

-While this is the first step of more to come, adding relevant training reminders at the conclusion of our articles provides daily value that is not being done in this industry.
+While this is the first of many steps, adding relevant training reminders at the end of our articles provides daily value not found elsewhere in this industry.
 Obviously, how that training is portrayed is important, so we reached out to Travis Yates.

 Las Vegas Metropolitan Lt.
 Randy Sutton called Yates “one of the most progressive leaders the profession has seen in a generation,” and we tend to agree.